golemfactory/golem-wiki/Products/gWASM/Quick-start.md

 ---

-Secondly, some of the exercises will produce some file output, so it might be useful to create a local scratch directory and map it to a specific internal directory:
+It might be useful to create a local scratch directory:

 ```
 mkdir gwasm-tutorial-workspace